vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-`Equals` is for normal equality stuff, but `GetHashCode` is used in hashsets to "jump" to the correct nested list.
+`Equals` is for normal equality stuff, whilst `GetHashCode` is used in sets to "jump" to the correct nested list (i.e.: bucket).

+You may now be asking what the difference between `Object.Equals` & `IEquatable<T>.Equals` is.

 ## IEquatable<T>.Equals
-We have gone over 2 non-generic functions used for equality, however modern .NET now allows us to use generic functions.
+We have gone over 2 **non-generic** functions used for equality, however modern .NET now allows us to use generic functions.

-We should implement a generic version of `Object.Equals` too, because it allows .NET to internally find our equal comparison logic more efficiently.
+With this luxury, We should then also implement a generic version of `Object.Equals` too, because:
+* it allows .NET to internally find our equal comparison logic more efficiently
+* objects implementing an interface can often be substitued with similar objects implementing that interface (for functions accepting that interface)

-This is done by implementing `IEquatable<T>.Equals`:
+This **generic** "version" is `IEquatable<T>.Equals`:
 ```c#
 public class MyObject1 : IEquatable<MyObject1>
 {